 Recovering from substance abuse often relies on treating the psyche.
 At the base of all addiction are mental struggles that need to be cared for.
-However, the physical body also needs to heal and become the best it can after a meth addiction.
-We are providing you a guide in taking care of your physical health after meth addiction.
+However, the physical body also needs to heal and become the best it can be after meth addiction.
+We are providing you with a guide in taking care of your physical health after meth addiction.

 What is Meth?

 Methamphetamine, commonly referred to as meth, is a highly addictive central nervous system stimulant.
 According to the Substance Abuse and Mental Health Services Administration’s 2017 National Survey on Drug Use and Health, approximately 800,000 Americans ages 12 and older reported using meth within the month before taking the survey.